Lokaltog/baba-core/README.md

 Identifiers in tags may be transformed by external functions with a **transform expression**.
-When a transform is applied, the transform function is called with the _evaluated identifier value_ as its only argument.
+When a transform is applied, the transform function is called with the _evaluated identifier value_ (a string) as its only argument.
 The transform function must return a string.

 #### Functions